lespod/meshbot/README.md

 - `/rooms` - Fetch a list of available rooms and your status in them
 - `/join <room name> <optional password>` - Join a room, so you will receive messages sent to it.
-Supply a password for private rooms
+Supply a password for private rooms.
+Joining a room also selects it
+- `/select <room name>` - Select a room.
+Messages you send will be broadcast to the selected room.
+Only a single room can be selected at a time.
+You can only select a room that you have joined
 - `/leave <room name>` - Leave a room, so you will no longer receive messages sent to it

 For any other DM you send to the bot:

-- If you have not joined any rooms, and a public room exists (one without a password), it will add you to this room automatically.
+- If you have not joined any rooms, and a public room exists (one without a password), it will make you join this room and select it automatically.
-- If you have joined one room, any DM you send to the bot will be sent to all users in that room.
+- Otherwise, any DM you send to the bot will be sent to all users in the selected room.
-- If you have joined multiple rooms, prefix your message with the name of the room you want to send it to, and it will be sent to all users in that room.

 ### Why rooms are more reliable than channels